livecycle/preevy/site/docs/intro/under-the-hood.md

 #### [Tunnel server](packages/tunnel-server)

-The tunnel server is a node.js base server responsible for exposing friendly HTTPS URLs for the Compose services.
+The tunnel server is a node.js based server responsible for exposing friendly HTTPS URLs for the Compose services.
 A free public instance is hosted on `livecycle.run`, and it can be self-hosted as well.

 Read more about it: [Tunnel server](/tunnel-server/overview.md)